kashansunday/notes/README.md

  -
 Next, learn how to plan and manage your Time.
 Set aside specific blocks of time for each task on your list, starting with the most critical ones.
 Follow a time management technique, like the Pomodoro Technique, which involves working for 25 minutes, taking a 5-minute break, then repeating the cycle.
 Not only will this help keep you focused, but it will also prevent burnout and overworking.
 Finally, stay Organized.
 Keep your code, files,and project structures neat and tidy.
 Using version control,like Git, will ensure that your work is always backed up and easy to revisit.
 Following coding conventions and using well-organized naming conventions will make it easier for you and other developers to navigate your project.

+# 2024-02-23
+- Today's programming wisdom: "Code is read far more often than it's written.
+Optimize for clarity and maintainability, not just for execution speed or cleverness."

+This principle emphasizes that during the development process, programmers should prioritize writing clean, readable, and easily understandable code over highly complex or obfuscated solutions that might perform marginally better.
+This practice fosters collaboration, reduces bugs, and speeds up future development as new team members can quickly understand existing code.
+Remember, the costliest part of software development is usually maintenance, thus making readability a key factor in efficient coding.